EMPOWERING Creativity

 Parents and friends are invited to come see what the students have done.

-Using the makeup they have designed, and the skills they have learned about applying makeup, the students show their friends and family by applying the makeup on their faces.
+Using the makeup they have designed and the skills they have learned about applying makeup, the students put the makeup on their parents’/friends’ faces.

 I also get a lot of joy in fostering a community that students want to keep coming back to.
 From making sure I have a playlist filled with their favorite songs to quickly checking in at the top of every class about what's going on in their lives.
 To encouraging them to showcase their own creativity by making it clear that I don’t want them to copy me, but to discover their own unique style.

-It is this learning community that I create with every class that has students asking if I am teaching again, so they can repeat my class for the third time.
+It is this learning community that I create every class that has students asking when I am teaching again, so they can repeat my class.